boilerrobotics/rover-code/tutorial/README.md

 - Type: Linux
 - Version: Ubuntu (64-bit)
 - Memory: 4096 MB or more (Ff you local machine has less than 8GB of RAM, you may need to use lightweight Ubuntu instead)
 - Virtual Hard Drive: 25 GB or more (You will create a Dynamic VirtualBox Disk Image.
-It will take the actual space the VM use but not more than 25GB or at the capaticy you allow it to use)
+It will take the actual space the VM use but not more than 25GB or at the capacity you allow it to use)

-<li> Mount the Ubuntu ISO that you download by clicking settings -> Stoage.
+<li> Mount the Ubuntu ISO that you download by clicking settings -> Storage.
 Click on CD drive icon then choose the disk file.

 ![choose-iso](./img/select-iso.png)

 <li> Start the machine.
 You will follow the installation instruction.
-Along the process, you will be a admin of this virtual machine.
+Along the process, you will be an admin of this virtual machine.
 The password that you choose for it is important.
 If you forget the password, there is no way to recover it.
 You will need this password to install software packages later.